 - If the request seems out of the ordinary or unusually urgent, always double check in person or over the phone with the requester.
 (And not by replying to the email!)

-There are also technical steps you can take to defend your organization against BEC scams.
+There are also technical steps you can take to defend your organization against a business email compromise scam:

 - A strong anti-spam solution should flag emails based on rules.
 For example, it could flag emails where the “reply to” email address is different from the “from” email address.
 There are also intrusion detection system rules that can help flag fraudulent emails and domain names.